eddiehung/byuediftools/trunk/edu/byu/ece/edif/doc/README.txt

  The following directories constitute the "top-level" of the BYU EDIF Tools.
-They are directories contained within the parent directories edu/byu/edif.
-All files contained within edu/byu/edif are considered to be part of the BYU EDIF Tools.
-All files outside edu/byu/edif are considered to be separate from the BYU EDIF Tools.
+They are directories contained within the parent directories edu/byu/ece/edif.
+Files contained within edu/byu/ece/edif are considered to be part of the BYU EDIF Tools.

   * doc - project-level documentation (including this file)
-  * lib - libraries used to represent EDIF and related HW components
-  * import - utilities to import EDIF files into the BYU EDIF Tools
-  * export - utilities to export netlists from the BYU EDIF Tools
+  * arch - architecture-specific code
+  * core - API for representing EDIF as Java objects
+  * jedif - Command-line executables that together form a toolchain
+  * util - various utilities; some are called by the jedif programs
-  * tools - used to manipulate EDIF files (tmr, flatten, etc.)
+  * tools - used to manipulate EDIF files (flatten, replicate, etc.)
-  * test - Junit and regression test suites for software development
+  * test - Regression test infrastructure for software development

- For more information about BYU EDIF Tools, please see the files in the doc/ directory.
+ For more information about BYU EDIF Tools, please see the other files in the doc/ directory.

  For information about modifying, copying, and distributing the BYU EDIF Tools, please see the file doc/LEGAL.txt.